-Here we will cover expected costs when tackling the issue yourself versus taking it to a mechanic.
+Here we will cover expected costs when tackling the issue versus taking it to a mechanic.

 Doing it Yourself

 Valve seals typically do not cost a lot of money.
 They often range between $35 and $100.
-You can find the part from a variety of automotive parts suppliers and retailers.
-However, the valve itself will be the cheapest part of performing the replacement by yourself.
+You can find the part from various automotive parts suppliers and retailers.
+However, the valve will be the cheapest part of performing the replacement yourself.

-You often need to dissemble the engine block down to solve the problem.
-To do this, you will need the appropriate tools including a crane to lift the engine and all of the hand tools needed for disassembly.
-Tools alone will cost you upwards of $500 depending on what you buy.
+It would help if you often disable the engine block to solve the problem.
+To do this, you will need the appropriate tools, including a crane to lift the engine and all the hand tools required for disassembly.
+Tools alone will cost you upwards of $500, depending on your purchase.

-Many mechanics recommend replacing your timing belt along with your valve seals, which you can do with the engine blocks disassembled.
-This part typically costs less than $50 and replacing it along with your valve seals saves you from dissembling your engine again in the near future.
+Many mechanics recommend replacing your timing belt with your valve seals, which you can do with the disassembled engine blocks.
+This part typically costs less than $50, and replacing it with your valve seals saves you from dissembling your engine in the near future.

 Taking it to a Professional

-For any job requiring the disassembly of your engine block, we recommend taking it to a mechanic.
+We recommend taking it to a mechanic for any job requiring the disassembly of your engine block.
 Try to take it to a mechanic you trust.
-Otherwise you could end up with a higher bill and additional services you did not need.
+Otherwise, you could end up with a higher bill and additional services you did not need.

-Mechanics can change anywhere from $50 for the absolute cheapest all the way up to $500 or more per hour.
-Allow for around four hours of labor time along with the cost of parts.
-Therefore, you could end up paying anywhere from a couple hundred dollars to several thousand.
+Mechanics can change anywhere from $50 for the absolute cheapest to $500 or more per hour.
+Allow for around four hours of labor time and the cost of parts.
+Therefore, you could end up paying anywhere from a couple of hundred dollars to several thousand.

-A mechanic might also spot another issue with your car which will end up costing even more than originally anticipated.
+A mechanic might also spot another issue with your car, costing even more than initially anticipated.

 Car repairs are never easy and rarely cheap.
-However, to keep your car moving you need to pay for these necessary repairs.
-Also solve a valve seal problem as soon as you can.
-A worn out valve will cause additional problems for your vehicle down the road.
+However, you need to pay for these necessary repairs to keep your car moving.
+Also, solve a valve seal problem as soon as you can.
+A worn-out valve will cause additional problems for your vehicle down the road.
 So the sooner you fix it, the less it will cost you.